iykuwk/CyberSec/README.md

 - Libraries: Custom encoding/decoding, PE header manipulation
 - Research Tools: PE-bear, Detect-It-Easy, Procmon, API Monitor
 - Optional: Virtual Machine with snapshots (e.g., VirtualBox, VMware)

-I am still a beginner in this field so any misleading information if detected, please do report it to me or just drop a message  on
-+91 8149414692.